dannevesdantas/windows-uwp/windows-apps-src/xbox-apps/devkit-activation.md

 ---
-title: Xbox One Developer Mode activation
+title: Xbox Developer Mode activation
 description: How to activate Developer Mode so you can switch between Retail Mode and Developer Mode. ms.date: 02/08/2017 ms.topic: article